Talking Growth Frameworks with HubSpot’s Chris Miller

 Who’s who?
 Growth marketers versus growth-focused product managers

 One of the growth questions OpenView is asked most often is about the difference between growth marketers and growth-focused product managers.
-Turns out the two roles are actually a lot more similar than they are different.
+These two roles have a lot more in common than most people think.

 Growth marketers focus on how to reach and engage the largest percentage of the total addressable market.
 To grow the user base, they use conversational, email and other channels to drive adoption via onramps and offramps that help them bring the marginal user into the fold.